 The SaaS industry is booming, and competition is getting fierce.
 It’s predicted that by 2022, SaaS will generate close to $141 billion in revenue.
 SaaS growth and adoption are increasing at a steady pace as more and more organizations digitalize processes.
+This trend is expected to continue through 2023.

 Close to 85 percent of small companies have already invested in SaaS products, and small firms of up to 50 employees have seen benefits from using between 25-50 SaaS solutions.
 Despite the limited IT budget of some startups and SMs, a subscription-based pricing model is a way to satisfy growing IT needs.
 Then there are enterprises and large corporations as well, despite their size, they’re embracing the “Software-as-a-Service” model because it satisfies business needs, providing quick and modern solutions.